-OK Geometry in a construction only takes into account the labelled points (see Sections 4.1.1 or 4.1.5).
+OK Geometry in a construction only takes into account the labelled points (see Sections 4.1.1 or 4.1.5) and also the lines, the circles, the conics through these points.
 It is therefore important that all potentially relevant points are labelled.
 However, an excessive number of labelled points leads to some problems.
 The list of relations, observed by OK Geometry, can be so extensive that it is difficult to identify the interesting ones among them.
 Also, the observation process can take a while, and the detection of certain properties can be unreliable.
 Thus, it is advisable to restrict the analysis to 4-12 points and, eventually, repeat the analysis on various sets of points of the same configuration.
 For this reason OK Geometry allows to specify which points to consider in the analysis without changing the construction itself.